qiniu/formstate-x/dumi/docs/guide/composition/index.md

 toc: menu
 ---

 In real applications, a form usually consists of plenty of inputs.
 A complex input component (such as date-picker, searchable-select, etc) usually consists of more than one basic input components.
-Composition, is the key problem for form-related libraries.
+Composition, is the key problem need to be solved by form tools.

-With composition ability provided by formstate-x, you can build arbitrary complex forms or input components.
+With composition ability provided by formstate-x, you can build arbitrary complex forms or input components with maximal code reuse.

 ### Simple Form